Kentucky Atlas and Gazetteer

 Belleview is a Boone county community on the Ohio River about six miles southwest of Burlington.
 There are various stories about the name: for the attractive view of the river, for an alarm bell in the town, or perhaps from the old French name for the river, La Belle Rivière.
 The post office was always Grant, which was named for a local land owner, probably because variations of the name Belleview were already in use elsewhere in the state.
 The town was laid out in 1815 as Mount Vernon, perhaps for George Washington's home, but was renamed Belleview.

-Bellview, Kentucky Boone Cliffs State Nature Preserve Dinsmore Woods State Nature Preserve Burlington, Kentucky To Petersburg, Kentucky To Florence, Kentucky To Union, Kentucky To Rabbit Hash, Kentucky To Rabbit Hash, Kentucky State of Indiana
+Bellview, Kentucky Burlington, Kentucky Decker Wildlife Management Area Boone County Arboretum Boone Cliffs State Nature Preserve Dinsmore Woods State Nature Preserve To Petersburg, Kentucky To Florence, Kentucky To Union, Kentucky To Rabbit Hash, Kentucky To Rabbit Hash, Kentucky State of Indiana

 SEARCH THE KENTUCKY ATLAS & GAZETTEER